Scalingo/documentation/_posts/app/2000-01-01-force-https.md

 * `http://example.com`
 * `https://example.com`

-Activating the **Force HTTPS** feature will force the redirection from HTTP to HTTPS for all your domains.
-It's done by doing a permanent redirection and injecting the HSTS header.
+Activating the **Force HTTPS** feature enforces HTTPS access to all the domains attached to the application.
+It is achieved by activating a permanent redirection from HTTP to HTTPS and injecting the HSTS header in HTTPS responses.

 ## Technical details